 Did you know insurance companies are already planning for climate change?
 Even the U.S. military considers climate change to be a national security issue.
 It’s here, and there’s more to come.
 The extent and speed at which climate change happens is up to us, individually, and governments across the world.
 I can’t find a better way to illustrate this point than this article in the guardian.
 Ice melting in the Arctic is happening so fast that it could cause runaway climate change with severe consequences around the world.
 We need to act fast, and this program through Arcadia is one way to do that.

 So, I know that some people still don’t believe in the statistics climate scientists are presenting.
 However, you’re still helping the environment by signing up with Arcadia because we all benefit from clean air and water.
 And our children benefit the most because they are the most vulnerable.
 Here’s some interesting reading from the EPA on how fossil fuels pollute our air and water.

 Well, that’ enough lecturing from me.
 I don’t really mean to sound overbearing, but I’m scared—to say the least— especially since the 2016 presidential election.
 Take a look at this piece from the United Nations University written way back in 2011, before the Paris Agreement.

 Now, dry your eyes, and sign up with Arcadia Power, unless you already have a renewable home energy plan.
 And spread the word.
 Future generations are counting on us.

-Oh, and if this post resonates with you, please share on social media.
-If more people take advantage of renewable energy, we’ll be better equipped at mitigating runaway climate change.
+Oh, and if this post resonates with you, please share it on social media.
+If more people switch to renewable energy, we’ll be better prepared to stop runaway climate change.